fbpx

 “The example of those who spend their wealth in the Way of Allah is like that of a grain of corn that sprouts seven ears, and in every ear, there are a hundred grains.
 Thus Allah multiplies the action of whomsoever He wills.
 Allah is Munificent, All-Knowing.”

-Sadaqah Jariyah:
+Sadaqah Jariyah

-Common examples of Sadaqah Jariyah include:
+Common examples of Sadaqah Jariyah include

-Building a Mosque:
+Building a Mosque

 Contributions towards the building of a mosque yield long-term benefits for the donor by creating a place of worship for future generations.

-Supporting Educational Initiatives:
+Supporting Educational Initiatives

 Contributions towards the building of a mosque yield long-term benefits for the donor by creating a place of worship for future generations.

-Digging Wells or Installing Water Sources:
+Digging Wells or Installing Water Sources

 By funding the drilling of wells, communities can obtain clean water and reap ongoing benefits from this life-giving resource.

-Planting Trees:
+Planting Trees

-Supporting Orphanages or Healthcare Facilities:
+Supporting Orphanages or Healthcare Facilities

-Difference Between Zakat and Sadaqah:
+Difference Between Sadaqah and Zakat

 Although both Zakat and Sadaqah are considered forms of charity donation in Islam, they have unique attributes and functions.

-1. Zakat:
+1. Zakat

 Zakat is typically calculated as 2.5% of one’s accumulated wealth and savings over the course of a lunar year.